consoledotdev/home/content/interviews/sourcegraph-beyang-liu.md

 ### Find out more

-[Sourcegraph](https://about.sourcegraph.com/) is a code search tool.
+[Sourcegraph](https://about.sourcegraph.com/) is a code search engine.
 It was featured as an "Interesting Tool" in the
 [Console newsletter](https://console.dev) on 19 Aug 2021.
 This interview was
 conducted on 17 Aug 2021.